mootools/mootools-core/Docs/Native/String.md

 String Method: stripScripts {#String:stripScripts}
 ------------------------------------------

-Strips the String of its &lt;script&gt; tags and anything in between them.
+Strips the String of its `<script>` tags and anything in between them.

 ### Syntax: